 - A fast heartbeat or feeling your heart flutter

 - Swollen feet or ankles

 How is aortic regurgitation diagnosed?

-Your healthcare provider will ask about your signs and symptoms and listen to your heart.
+Your healthcare provider will examine you and listen to your heart.
+He or she will ask if you have had strep throat or rheumatic fever.
+Tell your provider if you have a family history of heart disease.
 You may need any of the following tests:

-- EKG: This test records the electrical activity of your heart.
-It is used to check for abnormal heart rhythm caused by aortic regurgitation.
+- An EKG test records the electrical activity of your heart.
+It is used to check for an abnormal heart rhythm.

-- Cardiac catheterization: This procedure is done to find and treat regurgitation.
-A thin, bendable tube is inserted into your arm, neck, or groin and moved into your heart.
+- Cardiac catheterization is a procedure to check how well your heart is pumping blood.
+It is also used to measure pressure in different parts of your heart.
+A catheter (long thin tube) is inserted into your arm, neck, or groin and moved into your heart.
 An x-ray may be used to guide the tube to the right place.
-Dye may be put into your vein so the pictures show up better on a monitor.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Contrast liquid may be used to help your heart show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is aortic regurgitation treated?